algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

    <img src="data/tutorial-arduino-2.png" height="500px">

 ## 3. Add the libraries
-Open the library manager[^5] (button which is just under the board manager one) and intall at least these ones by searching them:
+Open the library manager[^5] (button which is just under the board manager one) and install at least these ones by searching them:
    - NRF52_MBED_TimerInterrupt *V1.4.1*
    - ArduinoBLE *V1.3.6*
    - Adafruit GPS Library *V1.7.4 (instal all)*